eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

   .. code-block:: bash

-     scancel 1234
+      $ scancel 1234

 * Cancel only array ID 9 of job array 1234

   .. code-block:: bash

-     scancel 1234_9
+      $ scancel 1234_9

 * Cancel all my jobs (without taking care of its state)

   .. code-block:: bash

-     scancel -u $USER
+      $ scancel -u $USER

 * Cancel my waiting (``pending`` state) jobs.

   .. code-block:: bash

-     scancel -u $USER -t pending
+      $ scancel -u $USER -t pending

 * Cancel the jobs queue on a given partition (queue)

   .. code-block:: bash

-     scancel -p longjobs
+      $ scancel -p longjobs

 * Cancel one or more jobs by name

   .. code-block:: bash

-     scancel --name MyJobName
+      $ scancel --name MyJobName

 * Pause the job 1234

   .. code-block:: bash

-     scontrol hold 1234
+      $ scontrol hold 1234

 * Resume the job 1234

   .. code-block:: bash

-     scontrol resume 1234
+      $ scontrol resume 1234

 * Cancel and restart the job 1234

   .. code-block:: bash

-     scontrol requeue 1234
+      $ scontrol requeue 1234

 **What happened with my job?** Getting information about finished jobs
 ----------------------------------------------------------------------
-Here we are going to explain how to get information about completed jobs (that are not longer in the queue).
+Here we are going to explain how to get information about completed jobs (that are no longer in the queue).
 Those commands use the Slurm database to get the information.

 .. note::

-  By default these commands only search jobs associated with the cluster you are log in, however,  for example, if you want to search a job that was executed on :ref:`Cronos <about_cronos>` while you are in a session in :ref:`Apolo II <about_apolo-ii>`, you can do it using the argument ``-M slurm-cronos``.
-Other posible options are ``-M slurm-apolo`` and ``-M all``
+  By default, these commands only search jobs associated with the cluster you are log in, however,  for example, if you want to search a job that was executed on :ref:`Cronos <about_cronos>` while you are in a session in :ref:`Apolo II <about_apolo-ii>`, you can do it using the argument ``-M slurm-cronos``.
+Other possible options are ``-M slurm-apolo`` and ``-M all``

 * ``sacct``: is used to get general accounting data for all jobs and job steps in the Slurm [5]_.

-    * In case you remember the ``joid`` you can use
+    * In case you remember the ``jobid`` you can use

         .. code-block:: bash

             sacct -j1234

     * Get information about today's jobs submitted by a user (or users)

         .. code-block:: bash

              sacct -S$(date +'%m/%d/%y') -u $USER

     * Get information about jobs submitted by a user (or users) 1 week ago

         .. code-block:: bash

              sacct -S$(date +'%m/%d/%y' --date="1 week ago") -u $USER

-    * Get information about job(s) by its name(s)
+    * Get information about the job(s) by its name(s)

         .. code-block:: bash

              sacct -S$(date +'%m/%d/%y') --name job_name